inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/403-determining-idp-camp-location.rst

 on the example above.

-Implementation of these functions is important in supporting analysis for scenario development, specifically to obtain answers of typical questions such
+Implementation of these functions is important in supporting analysis for scenario development, specifically to obtain answers of questions such
 as:

 - Which schools are safe from an earthquake?